grcheulishvili/grcheulishvili.github.io/content/research/building-a-polymorphic-engine.md

 ### 3\.
 Killing String Signatures

-Junk code handles the hash, but cleartext strings like `"cmd.exe"` are instant flags.
+Junk code handles the structure, but cleartext strings like `"cmd.exe"` are still visible to `strings` or YARA.
 I needed to find every string and encrypt it.

 I used `golang.org/x/tools/go/ast/astutil` to walk the tree.
 My first attempt was a disaster—I tried to blindly replace *every* string literal I found.
 This caused the compiler to panic because I accidentally tried to mutate `import "fmt"` into `import xor("fmt")`.
 In Go's AST, import paths are rigid types, not flexible expressions.